 Macd.
 Oh Scotland!
-Scotland!

-Mal.
-If such a one be fit to govern, speak.

-I am as I have spoken.
+Scotland! ----Mal.
+If such a one be fit to govern, speak: I am as I have spoken.

 Macd.
 Fit to govern?

 No, not to live.
-O nation miserable,

-With an untitled tyrant, bloody-scepter'd,

-With an untitled tyrant, bloody-scepter'd, When shalt thou see thy wholesome days again?
+Oh, nation miserable, With an untitled tyrant, bloody-sceptred!
+When shalt thou see thy wholesome days again?
 Since that the truest Issue of thy Throne By his own interdiction stands accurst, And does blaspheme his Breed.
 Thy royal father Was a most sainted King; the Queen, that bore thee, Oftner upon her knees than on her feet, Dy'd every day she liv'd.
 Oh, fare thee well!

-These evils, thou repeat'st upon thyself, Have banish'd me from Scotland.
+These evils, thou repeat'st upon thy self,

+Have banish'd me from Scotland.
 Oh, my breast!
 Thy hope ends here.

 Mal.
 Macduff, this noble Passion, Child of integrity, hath from my soul Wip'd the black scruples; reconcil'd my thoughts To thy good truth and honour.
-Develish Macbeth By many of these trains hath sought to win me Into his pow'r, and modest wisdom plucks me From over-credulous haste; but God above Deal between thee and me! for even now I put myself to thy direction, and Unspeak mine own detraction; here abjure The taints and blames I laid upon myself, For strangers to my nature.
-I am yet Unknown to woman, never was forsworn, Scarcely have coveted what was mine own, At no time broke my faith, would not betray The devil to his fellow, and delight No less in truth than life.
-My first false-speaking Was this upon myself.
-What I am truly,

-Is thine, and my poor Country's, to command; Whither, indeed, before thy here approach, Old Siward with ten thousand warlike-men, All ready at a point, was setting forth.

-Now we'll together, and the chance of goodness

-Be like our warranted quarrel!
+Devilish Macbeth By many of these trains hath sought to win me Into his pow'r: and modest wisdom plucks me From over-credulous haste; But God above Deal between thee and me! for even now I put my self to thy direction, and

+Unspeak mine own detraction; here abjure The taints and blames I laid upon my self, For strangers to my nature.
+I am yet Unknown to woman, never was forsworn, Scarcely have coveted what was mine own, At no time broke my faith, would not betray The devil to his fellow, and delight No less in truth, than life: my first false-speaking Was this upon my self.
+What I am truly, Is thine, and my poor Country's, to command: Whither, indeed, before thy here-approach, Old Siward with ten thousand warlike men, All ready at a point, was setting forth.
+Now we'll together, and the chance of goodness Be like our warranted quarrel!
 Why are you silent?

 Macd.
-Such welcome, and unwelcome things at
+Such welcome, and unwelcome things, at once, 'Tis hard to reconcile.

-once,

-'Tis hard to reconcile.